-When Ghostbusters, starring Bill Murray and Dan Aykroyd, first hit the big screen in 1984, cinemagoers were jump-scared by a ghostly librarian roaming the quiet aisles of a public library, a multi-story marshmallow man trudging through the streets of New York, and slime, lots and lots of slime.
+When Ghostbusters first hit the big screen in 1984, cinemagoers were jump-scared by a ghostly librarian roaming the quiet aisles of a public library, a multi-story marshmallow man trudging through the streets of New York, and slime — lots and lots of slime.

-Fortunately, four wisecracking misfit scientists were just a phone call away, ready to take down these paranormal pests with their proton packs and ghost traps, but behind the scenes, it took much more than a simple phone call to bring the poltergeist-ridden picture to life.
+Fortunately, four wisecracking misfit scientists were just a phone call away, ready to take down these paranormal pests with their proton packs, ghost traps, and plenty of other paranormal paraphernalia.
+Bill Murray, Dan Aykroyd, Harold Ramis, and Ernie Hudson captured ghosts as well as audience’s hearts.
+But behind the scenes, it took much more than a simple phone call to bring the poltergeist-ridden picture to life.

-In this article, we’re going to bust out the supernatural secrets from the now-classic comedy (because bustin’ makes us feel good), so grab your flight suit, strap on a utility belt, and gas up the Ecto-1, as we take a ride backstage to uncover the most interesting facts about Ghostbusters.
+In this article, we’re going to bust out the supernatural secrets from the now-classic comedy (because bustin’ makes us feel good), so grab your flight suit, strap on a utility belt, and gas up the Ecto-1.
+We’re takin’ a ride backstage to uncover the most interesting facts about Ghostbusters.

 7. The Original Title of the Film Was Ghostsmashers

-If there was something strange in your neighborhood, then you might feel inclined to pick up the phone book and navigate to the “G” listings but, at one time, “Ghostbusters” would not have been the name to look for on this page.
+If there was something strange in your neighborhood, then you might feel inclined to pick up the phone book and navigate to the “G” listings.
+At one point, however, “Ghostbusters” would not have been the name to look for on this page.

 In actuality, the group of spirit-seizing scientists were originally known as the “Ghostsmashers,” as Columbia struggled to secure the name “Ghostbusters” since that title already belonged to a Filmation kids TV series in the 1970s.

-“Ghoststoppers” and “Ghostbreakers” were amongst the other names in the mix before the studio finally managed to strike a deal with the production company to use the title Ghostbusters for their film.
+“Ghoststoppers” and “Ghostbreakers” were among the other names in the mix before the studio finally managed to strike a deal with the production company to use the title Ghostbusters for their film.

 6. Dan Aykroyd Conceived the Ghostbusters Concept